Andre4sH/agonlight-telnet/README.md

-open <ip address> <port>: Opens a connection to the specified IP and port. set <Variable> <Value>: Set system variables like BGCOLOR, TEXTCOLOR, PORT, etc. quit, bye, q: Exit the program.
+open <ip address> <port>: Opens a connection to the specified IP and port. set <Variable> <Value>: Set system variables like BGCOLOR, TEXTCOLOR, PORT, etc. quit, bye, q: Exit the program. ctrl+c:  Break current session and get back to telnet menu. 'c' to continue the session.
 ```

 ## License